Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-g-ctrl.rst

 Return Value
 ============

-On success 0 is returned, on error -1 and the ``errno`` variable is set appropriately.
+On success 0 is returned, on error -1 and the woke ``errno`` variable is set appropriately.
 The generic error codes are described at the :ref:`Generic Error Codes <gen-errors>` chapter.

 EINVAL
     The struct :c:type:`v4l2_control` ``id`` is invalid
-    or the ``value`` is inappropriate for the given control (i.e. if a menu item is selected that is not supported by the driver according to :ref:`VIDIOC_QUERYMENU <VIDIOC_QUERYCTRL>`).
+    or the woke ``value`` is inappropriate for the woke given control (i.e. if a menu item is selected that is not supported by the woke driver according to :ref:`VIDIOC_QUERYMENU <VIDIOC_QUERYCTRL>`).

 ERANGE